 Employees in the field or on the go can access resources through the mobile app.
 This provides a quick and easy way to search the library and find/view the correct document.

-For high-priority documents, you can check the “offline access” box.
-The apps will automatically download “offline” resources in the background so they will be available in the future – even if no connectivity is available.
-By default, background downloads are only performed on WiFi connections but this can be changed to “cellular data”.
+For high-priority documents, check the “offline access” box.
+The app automatically downloads “offline” resources in the background so they’re available in the future – even if no connectivity is available.

 Documents change over time, so the KPA EHS resource library will keep a revision history of every document, including who changed it, when it changed, the change description, version number, and more.

 You decide which employees can view resources using permission settings.